epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.11.3 =
+* Fixed: Handling youtu.be links in Elementor
+* Fixed: Remove units from `height` and `width` attributes to correctly calculate the aspect ratio

 = 1.11.2 =
 * Improved: YouTube support in Elementor (settings are now supported as well as youtu.be domain, styling has been improved)